yachi/yt-dlp-mcp/README.md

 - Download YouTube subtitles (SRT format) for LLMs to read
 - Download YouTube videos to your Downloads folder
-- Integrates with Claude.ai and other MCP-compatible LLMs
+- Integrates with Dive and other MCP-compatible LLMs

 ## Installation

-1. Install `yt-dlp` (Homebrew and WinGet both work great here)
+1. Install `yt-dlp` (Pip, Homebrew and WinGet both work great here)

 yt-dlp-mcp requires the yt-dlp package.
 Install it based on your operating system: